-Although lower grades of alloys can be successfully applied in less severe areas of the plant such as membrane racks and peripheral equipment, it is important that they are not exposed to the more severe conditions which exceed their corrosion resistance.
-Grades such as 1.4404 (316L), 1.4462 (2205) and 1.4539 (904L) and even 1.4410 (2507) stainless steels have all experienced localised corrosion attack (3) (40), particularly crevice corrosion, when used at pressurised sea water pipe flanges.
-Flange design and gasket materials are exceptionally important in avoiding this type of corrosion (12) (41).
+Although lower grades of alloys can be successfully applied in less severe areas of the plant such as membrane racks and peripheral equipment, it is important that they are not exposed to the more severe conditions that exceed their corrosion resistance.

 Although RO remains the primary method of seawater desalination, other membrane technologies are being developed.
 A leading contender is Electrodialysis (ED) which promises to be a viable contender to RO, particularly with brackish water rather than actual seawater.

-Whilst the principal of using membranes to separate salts from fresh water remains the same, ED is a relatively low pressure application avoiding the 70 bar pressures required for RO.
-A developing technology, ED materials are similar to RO although brackish water below 3,500 mg/L chloride can use EN 1.4462 (2205) for the raw water feed rather than more expensive superduplex (2507) and super austenitics.
+Whilst the principle of using membranes to separate salts from fresh water remains the same, ED is a relatively low pressure application avoiding the 70 bar pressures required for RO.
+A developing technology, ED materials are similar to RO although brackish water below 4,000 mg/L chloride can use duplex 2205 for the raw water feed rather than more expensive superduplex and 6%Mo super-austenitics.

-5.11 Thermal Desalination
+5.10.2 Thermal Desalination